A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Evaluation

-Beyond microstructural differences of the nigrostriatal tracts in PD subjects~\cite{zhang2015diffusion}, T2 hypointensity has been reported as a sensitive measure that is caused by iron accumulation in the substantia nigra in PD \cite{ollivier2018neuroimaging}.
-Lower S0 values may be a sign of higher iron concentrations~\cite{10.1001/archneur.59.1.62}.
-In our data, we found that overall the PD groups had lower mean value of S0 (MS0) in the SN region, though there are outliers with higher values.
-Though inconclusive, the gained insights might be useful for directing further research and for hypothesis generation.
-E3 pointed out that iron accumulation in one's brain may be caused by many different factors and the cause and pathogenesis of PD are not known nowadays; once observed, it is worth investigating how the iron has accumulated.
+We also note the limitations of this case study.
+Based on the findings from existing works, we originally expected the SN regions could show significant differences between PD and HC (even in any age group).
+However, with the data we used, we were only able to find the clear differences in the elderly groups.
+As we selected a small age range, this analysis might do not include sufficient subjects to make confident inferences.
+Also, we find high variation in the fiber features among individuals, making concluding the clear associations difficult.
+These problems would be addressed in further work when having a larger collection of data.
+Beyond the microstructural differences of the nigrostriatal tracts in PD subjects~\cite{zhang2015diffusion}, T2 hypointensity has been reported as a sensitive measure that is caused by the iron accumulation in the substantia nigra in PD~\cite{ollivier2018neuroimaging}.
+Low S0 values can be a sign of high iron concentrations.
+In the data we used, we found that the overall PD group has a lower mean value of S0 in the SN region except for some outliers with higher values.
+Even though our analysis result is inconclusive, the gained insights could be useful to direct further research with hypothesis generation.
+For example, \Expert{3} said that the iron accumulation in one's brain may be caused by many different factors but its associations to the pathogenesis of PD are not known yet.
+To study the relationships with PD, it is worth investigating how the iron has accumulated.